 The Luxor itself is a Vegas site. ;-)

 It depends if you have a car, and how long you plan on staying.
 There is a LOT in Vegas to see.
 It can easily take a week to see it all.
 The Luxor happened to be the first place I stayed in Vegas.
 (I've been there 20 times since).

 If you are on foot, and are staying the typical 2 or 3 days, then the Luxor is a good place to see the whole Southern and Mid strip.
 I would abandon downtown and Fremont until your second trip.

-Like the poster before said - Luxor is the second last Southern hotel on the Strip, but there is a lot to see in the South and Mid strip. over 4 years ago
+Like the poster before said - Luxor is the second last Southern hotel on the Strip, but there is a lot to see in the South and Mid strip. almost 5 years ago

 It's on the strip, but it can be difficult to get to the further end.
 Still, cabs are cheap and it would only take a few minutes.
 Plus, you're right by the 'welcome to Las Vegas' sign and close to the airport too.

 I stayed here for a week in 2011 so the location was fine.
 However, if you're going for a short period of time and want to see a lot of the other hotels/casinos, Monte Carlo is a good choice.
 Slightly more central, still luxury but costs about half the price of the other high end hotels.
 I've stayed here too and it was good! almost 5 years ago